corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * it was pinned by a live reference state, or
 * it was excluded from archiving by the `archivableContractClassStatePrefixes` filter.

 Because the reimported transaction is never walked back again, such a retained source transaction's counters are left untouched by the import — its consumption was already accounted for once, when the transaction was originally walked back, and importing does not repeat it.
 This avoids the retained source transaction being incorrectly treated as fully consumed and archived while it still holds a live state.
+This holds even if a [late-arriving reference](#late-arriving-reference-transactions) to the reimported transaction later reverts its pending-delete classification: once it becomes archivable again, it is re-classified directly, still without being walked back.

 **Importing is a temporary restore — the next archiving run re-archives the imported data.** Repopulating the imported transactions directly in the pending-delete state means the next `mark-items`/`create-snapshot` run adopts all of them into its job, exactly as if they had just been condemned: the following `export-snapshot` writes them into the new archive again — duplicating data that already exists in the original archives, potentially the entire imported snapshot — and `delete-vault` then removes them from the vault again.
 This is the intended lifecycle: `import-snapshot` brings archived data back so it can be queried, audited, or serve back-chain resolution for a period, and the normal archiving cycle is the cleanup path that returns the vault to its archived state.
 Plan for two consequences: